jarretphon/Proof-and-Company-ecoTotes-automation/README.md

 - **Manual Data Entry:** Data for the email content, including tables and attachments, was previously inputted manually, leading to inefficiencies and potential errors.
 - **Repetitive Quarterly Process:** As the company repeats this process quarterly, the manual effort invested in each cycle became a significant overhead.

-### Solution
+## Solution

 The project addresses these challenges through a two-fold solution:

-1. **Email Automation Script:**
+1. **Email Automation Script with Python as Core programming language**
+    - **Data Processing with Pandas:**
-   - **Data Processing:** Utilizes pandas to seamlessly read data from an Excel file into a dataframe.
-   - **Dynamic Table Generation:** Dynamically generates data for the email table, eliminating the need for manual input.
+      Utilizes Pandas to seamlessly read data from an Excel file into a dataframe and dynamically generate data for the email table, eliminating the need for manual input.
+This dynamic approach ensures that email content is always up-to-date and accurate.

-   - **Automated Email Sending:** Utilizes Python's email library to automate the process of sending reminder emails.
+    - **Automated Email Sending:**
-   - **Enhanced Email Content:** Includes a standard template, inline image, and attachment in each email, providing comprehensive information to recipients.
+      Leveraged Python email library's MIME capabilities and SMTP library to automate the process of sending reminder emails programmatically.
+Each email is enriched with a standard template, inline image, and attachment, providing comprehensive information to recipients.

+    - **Func_timeout Library:**
+      Incorporates the Func_timeout library to add timeouts to function calls, enhancing reliability, and gracefully handling delays or errors.
+Additionally, a delay of 3 seconds between each email sending is implemented to ensure compliance with Microsoft's rate limit while optimising delivery of automated emails.

-2. **Streamlit Web Application:**
+2. **Streamlit Web Application**
-   - **User-Friendly Interface:** Provides a simple and intuitive interface using Streamlit, catering to users with varying levels of technical expertise.
+    - **User-Friendly Interface:**
+      Provides a simple and intuitive interface using Streamlit, catering to users with varying levels of technical expertise.

-   - **Excel File Upload:** Allows users to upload Excel files, streamlining the data input process.
+    - **Excel File Upload:**
+      Enables users to upload Excel files, streamlining the data input process.

+    - **Content Selector and Preview Section:**
-   - **Preview Section:** Offers a preview of the email content before sending, ensuring accuracy.
+      Offers a select box for users to easily switch bewtween email templates for different stages of ecoTote collection process.
+A preview of the email content will be provided before sending, ensuring accuracy.

-   - **Secure Email Credentials Input:** Includes an authentication service to ensure security and a secure form for users to input email credentials.
+    - **XlsxWriter Library:**
+      Utilised XlsxWriter to update and write data to Excel sheets, ensuring seamless integration with the existing Excel-based workflow of Proof & Company.
+The Excel file is made available for users to download for tracking purposes.

 ### Business Impact